Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/project_core/squares/README.md

 the only thing to be done in order to estimate exact number of degrees step motors should move, is to find a relation between the new coordinates of control points and "delta" parameter and multiply this relation with "dInDegree".

 Now it is everything ready to start the simulation as well as start cutting the foam according to the drawn sculpture in interface.
 By clicking two appropriate buttons a start simulation signal is sent to one Arduino board as well as two sets of target positions measured now in degrees to another board.

-	ARDUINO CUTTING ALGORITHM
+## Cutting algorithm

 In the setup() function we first wait until all data is received.
 The following protocol to send and recieve data is used: ( target position_1, ..., target position_R; target position_1, ..., target position_L. ), where target position_1...R are control points measured in degrees the right step motor should move, and target position_1...L are control